 The world has more than its share of poor people, but it was only when I went to the west that I really understood the wretchedness of Indian poverty.
 I wasn’t a stranger to the heartbreaking poverty in India – I had previously worked as a writer for a development news channel covering issues of poor and marginalized communities.
 I had met children who didn’t own a single pair of shoes.
 I had spoken with a man who was willing to sell his teenage daughter for less than $20 so he could feed his entire family for a month.
 And though I had been upset by what I had seen, I had also accepted it, just as I had accepted the decadence of the lives of the wealthy.

-The idea for a book was borne from a sudden insight I had - that extreme poverty and wealth coexisted in India in apparent harmony as neither was questioned.
-I had inhabited one world and witnessed the other and a story, I thought, about the meeting of the two would be fascinating.
-I didnít begin writing right away Ė I was distracted because I met my future husband, got married, and had two beautiful children.
-Once that was sorted I sat down to write my book and here are the first few pages.
+The idea of a book was borne from this insight – that extreme poverty and extreme wealth coexisted in India, in apparent harmony, and neither was questioned.
+I thought a story about the overlap of wealth and poverty would be fascinating, gripping even.
+I completed the first draft of my novel earlier this year and the first few pages are uploaded on this website.
 I hope you enjoy reading them as much as I have enjoyed writing them.

 Comments, criticisms, and praise are welcome at firstname.lastname@example.org.